Hank Greenberg: World War II service

 On October 16, 1940, Greenberg became the first American League player to register for the nation's first peacetime draft.
 In the spring of 1941, the Detroit draft board initially classified Greenberg as 4F for "flat feet" after his first physical for military service, and he was recommended for light duty.
 The rumors that he had bribed the board, and concern that he would be likened to Jack Dempsey (who had received negative publicity for failure to serve in World War I), led Greenberg to request to be reexamined.
 On April 18, he was found fit for regular military service and was reclassified.

 On May 7, 1941, he was inducted into the U.S. Army after playing left field in 19 games, and reported to Fort Custer at Battle Creek, Michigan.
 His salary was cut from $55,000 ($ today) a year to $21 ($ today) a month.
 In November, while serving as an anti-tank gunner, he was promoted to sergeant, but was honorably discharged on December 5 (the United States Congress released men aged 28 years and older from service), two days before Japan bombed Pearl Harbor.

 After the bombing of Pearl Harbor and the United States officially joining the war effort, Greenberg re-enlisted as a sergeant on February 1, 1942, and volunteered for service in the Army Air Forces, becoming the first major league player to do so.
 He graduated from Officer Candidate School and was commissioned as a first lieutenant in the Air Corps (the new "Air Force" service retained the old name for its own logistics and training elements) and was assigned to the Physical Education Program.

+On August 26, 1943, Greenberg participated in a war bond game at the Polo Grounds that generated $800 million in war bond pledges.

 In February 1944, he was sent to the U.S. Army Special Services school.
 Promoted to captain, he requested overseas duty later that year and served in the China-Burma-India Theater for over six months, scouting locations for B-29 bomber bases and was a physical training officer with the 58th Bomber Wing.
 He was a Special Services officer of the 20th Bomber Command, 20th Air Force in China when it began bombing Japan on June 15.
-He was ordered to New York, and in late 1944, to Richmond, Virginia.
+He was then ordered to New York, where he accompanied small groups of returning combat officers on visits to war plants throughout New England to deliver morale-boosting talks to workers.
+In late 1944, he was transferred to Richmond, Virginia.
 Greenberg served 47 months, the longest of any major league player.